The Dashboard

 TCP Stream

-The right panel includes the captured traffic request-response headers and payload and presented in a human readable way.
+The right pane also includes the request-response headers and payload for the captured traffic, presented in a human-readable format.

 Traffic Payload